← Free Tools

 How much of my paycheck should I put into Bitcoin?

 Most people start between 1% and 5%.
-The right amount is whatever you can commit to consistently without affecting your ability to pay bills or maintain an emergency fund.
-Start small, stay consistent, and increase over time as you get comfortable.
-Use the calculator above to see what different percentages would have returned.
+The right amount is whatever you can keep up without affecting bills or your emergency fund.
+Start small, stay consistent, and increase over time.
+Try different percentages in the calculator above to compare returns.

 Can I actually get paid in Bitcoin?

 Some employers and payroll services let you direct a portion of your paycheck into Bitcoin.
-Services like Strike, River, and Swan Bitcoin offer paycheck deposit features.
-Alternatively, you can set up an automatic recurring buy on an exchange timed to your payday — the result is the same.
-The key is automation: once it's set up, you don't have to think about it.
+Strike, River, and Swan Bitcoin all offer paycheck deposit features.
+You can also set up an automatic recurring buy on an exchange timed to your payday.
+Either way, once it's automated, you don't have to think about it.

 Is saving in Bitcoin better than a savings account?

-A savings account gives you stability and FDIC insurance but typically loses purchasing power to inflation over time.
-Bitcoin is volatile in the short term but has historically outperformed every other asset class over multi-year horizons.
-This calculator lets you compare both side by side with real numbers.
-Most financial advisors would suggest having both: cash for stability and Bitcoin for long-term growth.
+A savings account gives you stability and FDIC insurance, but it usually loses purchasing power to inflation over time.
+Bitcoin is volatile in the short term and has historically outperformed every other asset class over multi-year horizons.
+You can compare both side by side in the calculator above.
+Most financial advisors suggest holding both: cash for stability, Bitcoin for long-term growth.

 What if Bitcoin drops right after I start?

-That's actually a feature of this approach, not a bug.
-When the price drops, your fixed dollar amount buys more Bitcoin.
+A price drop means your fixed dollar amount buys more Bitcoin.
 Every bear market in Bitcoin's history has eventually been followed by new all-time highs.
-The key is consistency — people who kept buying through the 2022 bear market are significantly in profit today.
-Use the calculator to see what buying through crashes actually looked like.
+People who kept buying through the 2022 bear market are well in profit today.
+Run the calculator from a crash year to see the results for yourself.

 How does the forward projection work?

 The projection uses a power-law model calibrated to Bitcoin's 15-year price history.
 It shows conservative, base, and optimistic scenarios for 1, 3, and 5 year horizons.
-No projection is a guarantee — it's a mathematical model to help you think about possibilities, not predictions.
+These are mathematical models, not predictions.
 The further out you project, the wider the uncertainty range.

 Should I save weekly, biweekly, or monthly?

 Match your Bitcoin savings to your pay frequency.
 If you get paid biweekly, save biweekly.
-The most important factor is consistency, not frequency.
-Over long periods, the difference between weekly and monthly savings is minimal — what matters is that you keep going.
-Automating it removes the decision entirely.
+Consistency matters more than frequency.
+Over long periods, the difference between weekly and monthly buys is small.
+Automating the purchase removes the decision entirely.

 Explore More Tools